Substra/substra-documentation/src/setup/demo.md

 ### Adding your dataset & the associated objective

-You will now have to prepare the `opener.py` & `metrics.py` files, including their corresponding `description.md` and `Dockerfile` (where you have to add your depedencies).
+You will now have to prepare the `opener.py` & `metrics.py` files, including their corresponding `description.md` and `Dockerfile` (where you have to add your dependencies).
 All assets are based on [substratools](https://github.com/SubstraFoundation/substra-tools/tree/master/substratools) classes to ease the process.

 The `add_dataset_objective.py` script is in charge of registering your dataset as an asset of the `organisation` you belong to.
 With your dataset will also be registered the `opener.py` & `metrics.py` files.
 Before running the script, please make sure you edit it to update the following: